jembi/openhim-mediator-mapping/docs/docs/setup.md

 - VALIDATION_COERCE_TYPES - Default: **false**

   > Allow the validation middleware to coerce the incoming data values into the defined validation type.
 If the property validation type is defined as `number` and the value being supplied is a `string`, then the validation middleware will format the value into a `number`

+- DYNAMIC_ENDPOINTS - Default: **true**

+  > Define wether MongoDB should create a listener on the Endpoints collection to automatically apply endpoint changes